 Engagement with all of our stakeholders is an important priority for Dana.
 We aim to work collaboratively with our people, both our Joint Venture (JV) and supply chain partners, governmental and regulatory authorities, lending banks and the wider communities in which we operate.
-During 2021 we liaised closely with our JV partners on a variety of projects and development projects including Tolmount and Platypus in the UK, Unity in the Netherlands and Robin Hood in Denmark.
+During 2022 we liaised closely with our JV partners on a variety of projects and development projects including Tolmount, Tolmount East and Captain in the UK and Robin Hood in Denmark.

 Dana recognises the importance of good corporate governance and maintaining the highest ethical standards in all our activities.